soinajerry/LightNap/docs/web-api/sql-server-provider.md

 ﻿# SQL Server Data Provider

 The `LightNap.DataProviders.SqlServer` project contains the migrations for a SQL Server database.
+This project should never need to be manually edited as the migrations are handled by the `dotnet ef migrations` commands.

 ## Configuration

-To use SQL Server, make sure the consuming project references the project.
+To use SQL Server:

-Next, use the `IServiceCollection.AddLightNapSqlServer` extension method to add the SQL Server data provider to the service collection.
+- Set the `DatabaseProvider` setting to `SqlServer`.
+- Set the `DefaultConnection` connections string.

 For example, in `LightNap.WebApi` this can be added in `Program.cs`: